MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.user.accountId"** : string

-    In multi-tenant applications account ID or name that user is acting with.
+    In multi-tenant applications this is the account ID or name which the user is acting with.
 Examples may be subscription ID for Azure portal or blog name blogging platform.

     Max length: 1024